 A most definite no from us!
 Forgetting the few hot summer days we get in the UK each year, the rest are pretty unpredictable and often grey and miserable.

-That’s not for us; we’d both prefer to be somewhere sunny, hot with warm rain OR on occasion the complete opposite, very cold and snowy!
-If we still feel that way after six months in Cambodia with a tropical climate of very hot and dry, or not quite so hot and wet, remains to be seen.
+That’s not for us; we both prefer to be somewhere sunny, hot with warm rain OR on occasion the complete opposite, very cold and snowy!
 This could be a deciding factor on if and where to travel.
-It’s not going to be particularly enjoyable if you take yourself somewhere with a climate you hate for a long period of time!
+It’s not going to be particularly enjoyable if you take yourself somewhere with a climate you hate for a long time!

 Do I want to broaden my horizons?

-An easy one this; if you don’t want to learn about and experience new places, cultures, and people, then long-term travel probably won’t suit you.
+This is an easy one; if you don’t want to learn about and experience new places, cultures, and people, then long-term travel probably won’t suit you.
 If it’s a resounding ‘YES’, then all of the other things you can manage to overcome!

-As you ask yourself these questions you’ll find there are pros and cons for each and every one of them.
-However, considering these pros and cons; like we did is part of the decision making process.
-For us, the pros have far outweighed the cons, which is why we’re doing this.
+As you ask yourself these questions you’ll find there are pros and cons for each of them.
+However, considering these pros and cons, as we did, is part of the decision-making process.
+For us, the pros have far outweighed the cons, which is why we decided to go for it.

 I’ve just found you.
 I wonder how you do this with visa requirements particularly post Brexit?
 Your journey is so amazing, thanks for posting!!